|

 gauge transformation.

-This explains why the four-potential , though commonly
+This explains why the four-potential

-impossibility of representing helicity
+the impossibility of representing helicity

-propagator at
+singularity in the propagator at

-is thus not an artifact of poor
+is thus not an

-degrees of freedom, such as in quantum electrodynamics.
+with constrained degrees of freedom, such as in quantum electrodynamics.

 We could avoid the complications arising from the non-covariant

-transformation properties of the gauge potential by
+transformation properties of the gauge potential

-interactions should involve only the field strength tensor
+all interactions should involve only the field strength tensor

 (We use